EvanBoyle/OneDir/README.md

   Get a token for a user:  POST localhost:8000/api-token-auth username=u password=p

+  Upload a file: POST localhost:8000/UploadFile with token and file set

+  UploadDemo.py:  demo of how to call the upload file api

   AuthTest.py: demonstrates making a ListFiles request with and without token

   resetTesting.py: demonstrates adding files with sql obtained from command "python manage.py sqlall DJServer"